navidys/ocibuilder/README.md

 # ocibuilder
 OCI (Open Container Initiative) image builder written in Rust.

+OCIBuilder is using:
-OCIBuilder is using [yuki](https://github.com/youki-dev/youki) runtime library within ocibuilder at moment.
+* [yuki](https://github.com/youki-dev/youki) runtime library within ocibuilder at moment.
+* [rust-oci-client](https://github.com/oras-project/rust-oci-client) implements the OCI distribution specifictiion.

 The project is under development and not ready for usage (feel free to contribute).